 The seeds of Big Buddy were sown in 1997, when a group of men decided to reduce the number of at-risk boys growing up without father figures.
 They succeeded!
-Big Buddy has now matched close to 850 Big Buddies with Little Buddies in three cities.
+Big Buddy has now matched over 900 Big Buddies with Little Buddies in four cities.

 What is Big Buddy?